dannsam/xenko-docs/manual/game-studio/navigation.md

 3. Under **Selected groups**, click the **green plus** icon.

-    Game Studio adds a new item to the list of navigation groups that use the navigation mesh.
+    Game Studio adds a new item to the list of groups.

     ![Add navigation group to navigation mesh](media/add-navigation-group-to-navigation-mesh.png)